rajhseg/BlazorWebAssemblyComponents/README.md

 # Blazor WebAssembly Components
-This repo is under development, it is consists of various Controls in Blazor WebAssembly like RTextBox, RButton, RSwitch etc.
+This repo is under development, it is consists of various Controls in Blazor WebAssembly like RTextBox, RButton, RSwitch, RCheckbox etc.

 RTextbox
 ----------------------------------